NOAA-GFDL/fre-workflows/README.md

 steps in this guide can help inform how to adjust these settings.
 The Rose configuation file format is described in full [elsewhere](https://metomi.github.io/rose/doc/html/api/configuration/rose-configuration-format.html)

-If one is looking to hit the ground running at GFDL's PP/AN, copy/paste the code block here into your `rose-suite.conf`:
+If one is looking to hit the ground running at GFDL's PP/AN, copy/paste the code block here into your `rose-suite.conf`, replacing
+`YOUR.USERNAME` with your own where applicable:
 ```
 SITE="ppan"
 EXPERIMENT='FOO'